haskellfoundation/tech-proposals/proposals/0000-replacing-cabal-custom-build.md

 both the options in question as well as the generated configuration.
 For example, both `PackageDescription` and `ComponentLocalBuildInfo` contain a list of exposed modules for the library.
-This is why the "post" configuration hooks (and any hooks after that) can only run an `IO` action; they can't return any modifications that would affect the `PackageDescription`.
+This is why the "post" configuration hook (and any hooks subsequent to the configure phase) can only run an `IO` action; they can't return any modifications that would affect the `PackageDescription`.

 #### `LocalBuildConfig`

-There are parts of the `LocalBuildInfo` which must be decided at a global (per-package) level.
-For instance, whether to build dynamic libraries.
+There are parts of the `LocalBuildInfo` which must be decided at a global (per-package) level; for instance, whether to build dynamic libraries.
 On the other hand, there are also things we want to decide on a local (per-component) level, such as specific GHC options with which to compile the component.

 Moreover, there are parts of the `LocalBuildInfo` which hooks cannot modify.
 For example, things such as package dependencies can't be modified because they are determined externally by the overall build plan (e.g. from the dependency solver).
-Thus the hooks interface should prevent the modification of these parts of `LocalBuildInfo`.
+Thus, the hooks interface should prevent the modification of these parts of `LocalBuildInfo`.

 We propose to achieve this by defining a new type `LocalBuildConfig` which contains only the parts of the existing `LocalBuildInfo` datatype that can be modified by `preConfPackageHook`.

 #### `ComponentDiff`